Have Questions?

 Region One Mental Health Center is a comprehensive mental health care provider that offers services in a four county area, including Coahaoma, Quitman, Tallahatchie and Tunica counties.
 We have been providing excellent care for patients since 1970.
 The mission of Region One Mental Health is to provide children, adolescents, and adults in the Mississippi Delta with unparalleled mental health services.
 We strive to provide cutting edge treatment in the mental health and substance abuse fields, with treatment that makes a difference in real people's lives.
 We do this in a warm and welcoming environment while protecting client confidentiality.
 We work to provide therapy services using evidence-based practices to make long-lasting positive change for our clients.
 After all, help for our clients means help for our communities; we believe in our communities and we believe in our clients.
 Region One Mental Health's offers both outpatient and residential substance abuse treatment services for the treat ment of Alcohol and Drug addiction.

-Region I Mental Health Center is 16.3 miles from Tutwiler, Mississippi
+Life Help is 36.3 miles from Tutwiler, Mississippi

 Smart Medi Care Health Services Inc MainSAMHSA

-alcohol treatment facility - Smart Medi Care Health Services Inc MS
+alcohol rehab program - Smart Medi Care Health Services Inc MS

 415 Highway 6 West